Are you wondering why your puppy can’t seem to learn what you would like them to do but insists on repeating the behaviour which drives you mad?

 A common complaint from anyone who lives with a puppy is mouthing behaviour.
 Puppy teeth are like little spikey needles.

 People, particularly children, tend to make a lot of fuss if a puppy mouths them.
 This reaction is rewarding and encouraging the dog to continue.
+We don't recommend squealing or boisterous reactions as this can frighten sensitive puppies and increase biting in excitable dogs.

 This type of reaction will have a direct effect on how your puppy learns throughout life.
 It can be applied and adapted to all areas of behaviour.
 And it’s also the reason why punishment of any description will not teach your dog anything at all.
 When a dog is punished the behaviour has already been engrained in their mind, and the attention will encourage and confuse them.